mpavlov/asiaq/README.md

 The process is as follows:

 * A new ASG is created with an 'is_testing' tag and attached to a dedicated 'testing' ELB.
-* After waiting for smoke tests, integration tests are run against the isolated 'testing' ASG
+* After waiting for smoke tests, integration tests are run against the isolated 'testing' ASG.
-  * ASG is isolated because it is attached to a separate ELB and its services are modified via the 'is_testing' tag.
+  * ASG is isolated because it is attached to a separate ELB, a separate Nerve group, and its services should respect the 'is_testing' tag.
 * After integration tests pass, the instances in the new ASG are taken out of testing mode by executing `sudo /etc/asiaq/bin/testing_mode.sh off` as the `test_user`.
   * Exiting testing mode should restore the nerve configs to their proper groups as well as grabbing ENIs/EIPs/etc.
-* After exiting test mode, the new ASG is attached to the normal ELB and the processes pauses until the ELB registers and marks the new instances as healthy.
+* After exiting test mode, the new ASG is attached to the normal ELB and the deploy process pauses until the ELB registers and marks the new instances as healthy.
 * After the new instances are marked as Healthy by the ELB, the old ASG is destroyed.

-If at any point there is a problem, the new ASG and testing ELB should be destroyed without causing any problems for the already existing ASG and ELB.
+If at any point there is a problem, the new ASG and testing ELB will be destroyed.
+Service to the original ASG and ELB should not be interrupted.